Lachiemckbioinfo/fasta-tools/README.md

 # Overview
+## Scripts
+This repository contains several scripts I have used during my research to manipulate fasta files using BioPython.
+The tools in this list include:
++ Fasta extractor: Extract fasta sequences from a multifasta using a list, or extract all at once.
+This can also be used to transform fasta format between formats, including fasta, fasta-2line, tab, and pir.
++ update_descriptions.py: Take the fasta descriptions from one multifasta and apply them to fasta sequences of the same name from another.
+Useful for transferring annotations between fasta files where the names may be identical, but the data is not (for instance, between protein and CDS sequences).

 ## Installation
 The only external requirement that these scripts need is BioPython.
 This can be installed using pip.
 ```